judeavery/judeavery/README.md

 JUDE AVERY
+Data Scientist
-Current Data Science Student at the University of Texas at Dallas Currently learning SQL & Python! reach me @ discord - mcswagboss email - judesamuelavery@me.com
+Graduate from the University of Texas at Dallas Proficient in Python, SQL, R, and others. reach me @ discord - mcswagboss email - judesamuelavery@me.com